RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

 1. Logged into the AWS Management Console
 2. Connected to the Command Host
 3. Created a database(world) and a table(country)

-To show the existing databases
+4. To show the existing databases, run the following query
 ```sql
 SHOW DATABASES;
 ```
-To create a new database named world,
+5. To create a new database named world, run the following query
 ```sql
 CREATE DATABASE world;
 ```
-To verify that the world database has been created,
+6. To verify that the world database has been created, run the following query
 ```sql
 SHOW DATABASES;
 ```
-To create a table named country, with a well-defined structure, known as a table schema run the following command,
+7. To create a table named country, with a well-defined structure, known as a table schema run the following
 ```sql
 CREATE TABLE world.country (
   `Code` CHAR(3) NOT NULL DEFAULT '',